 When Marjorie Kinnan Rawlings moved from Rochester, NY to Cross Creek in the late 1920s, it was a life-changing experience for her.
 Intrigued and fascinated by rural Florida, she filled notebooks with observations about the people she encountered and their way of life.
 She sustained herself with a citrus grove while writing manuscripts.
 Despite encountering disappointing rejections from publishers, along with the hardships of being a farmer, her steadfast resilience ultimately led to a Pulitzer Prize for The Yearling in 1939 and worldwide fame.
-As a 5th-generation native Floridian, Lisa Faire enjoys reading MKR's novels and visiting the MKR Historic State Park.
-This particular barn on the grounds of the park is a replica built by the University of Florida (Lisa's alma mater).
+As a 5th-generation native Floridian, I enjoy reading MKR's novels and visiting the MKR Historic State Park.
+This particular barn on the grounds of the park is a replica built by the University of Florida (my alma mater).

 *Please note: the views showing the back of the metal prints are included to serve as a guide to indicate the types of materials used.
 Your prints will arrive in the actual size/dimension you have ordered.